TheRealBanana/mandelbrotSet/README.md

 This code is super ugly because I wanted to make it without looking at any other code, just me and the maths.
 In paricular I'm not quite sure how best to color based on escape velocities (or even how to calculate the escape velocity in a sane way)

 At least it prints something though so I'm happy.
-Recoding using GLSL will be necessary for anything approaching realtime performance.
+Recoding using GLSL sped the performance up immensely even in fp64 mode.
+Unfortunately GLSL's fp64 extension doesn't include trigonometric functions so the only color modes are basic modes for now.

 Found an interesting coloring scheme using sine and cosine functions with the escape velocity (both normalized to the max number of iterations and unnormalized) shown below.
 Will be interesting to see how the color evolves as we get pan/zoom implemented.
 ![Screenshot](https://i.imgur.com/VwPGoYX.png)